Charade (1984 film)

-Charade is a 1984 Canadian animated film directed by John Minnis.
-The film won the Academy Award for Best Animated Short Film at the 57th Academy Awards.
+Charade is a 1984 Canadian animated film directed by Jon Minnis.
+The film won the Academy Award for Best Animated Short Film at the 57th Academy Awards, and the Genie Award for Best Theatrical Short Film at the 6th Genie Awards.

 The film was animated by Minnis with Pantone markers on paper, during a single three-month summer term at Sheridan College.

 Plot

 In front of a witless audience, a talented but unlucky gentleman competes in a game of charades against a savant who puts no effort to it and yet the audience still gets his right.